ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 </ion-view>
 ```

-Save the changes and you should be able to view the sign in form in the home page.
+Save the changes and you should be able to view the sign in form on the home page.

 ![Sign In Form in Home Page](https://lh6.googleusercontent.com/-uVotiEOZ4cE/VSkkAY9sa7I/AAAAAAAABEc/aijXW5pe5OA/w700-h500-no/77ys7syd7sd.png)

-It seems like the Sign In button is a bit too much stretched.
+It seems like the Sign In button is a bit too stretched.
 Let's add some padding to it's container.
 Inside css/style.css, add a style:
 ```
 .padding{
 	padding: 10px;